alussana/phosx/README.md

   -nd NETWORK_PATH, --network-path NETWORK_PATH
                         Output file path for the inferred Kinase-->A-loop network; if not specified, the network will not be saved
   -o OUTPUT_PATH, --output-path OUTPUT_PATH
-                        Main output table; if not specified it will be printed in STDOUT -v, --version         Print package version and exit
+                        Main output table with differential kinase activitiy scores; if not specified it will be printed in STDOUT
+  -v, --version         Print package version and exit
   ```
 </details>